webdesigneur/Commer-/README.md

 The command outputs the turnover achieved and the remaining amount needed for the day, week and month.

 All data is saved in `targets.json` and `sales.json` in the project root.

+## React UI

+A lightweight React front-end is provided in the `react_app` folder.
+It performs the same actions (set targets, add sales and show status) using `localStorage` for persistence.

+To try it out simply open `react_app/index.html` in your browser.